hindu-comm/mail_stream_advaita-l/2014/01/Body_is_the_disease/126__shrImallalitAlAlitaH.md

 > Again, yuShmad-asmad once more!
 >

-​Yes, because words are not going to prove themselves real and you are anyhow going to loose.
+Yes, because words are not going to prove themselves real and you are anyhow going to loose.
-​

 > > And, if you reply, you are opposing your own rule and hence accepting